oracle/cloudtestdrive/DataScience/lab200/lab.md

 ```

   Notice how in the first model.add we have to specify both the input shape (784 neurons) and the first hidden layer (16 neurons).

-  The "template" of our Neural Network is ready.
+- At this point the "template" of our Neural Network is ready.
 It has random weights to start with.

-- Next, train the model.
+Next, we will train the model to optimize the weights.

 ```
 model.compile(optimizer='adam',